walterhiggins/WMPJS/README.md

 You can name the function parameters however you like.
 They don't have to be called firstNumber and secondNumber.
 You should give your parameters names which are memorable so you don't forget what the parameters are for.
 The same is true of the variable name you create for your function.
 Give it a name which is meaningful and memorable.

+### Term: Reuse
+Reuse is important in programming.
+While programming you'll often find that a problem you're working on is similar to a problem you already solved some time ago.
+In that case, it's always good to be able to use code you've already written to solve new problems.
+There's two ways to do this: You can copy and paste the code you've already written but a better way is to change the code you wrote earlier so that it works in both the earlier program and the new program you're currently working on.
+There are a couple of ways to write reusable code - functions is just one of them.
+We'll explore more ways to create reusable code throughout this book.

 In the example function above, there's just one statement: `return firstNumber + secondNumber` which will be executed every single time this function is called.
 The `return` keyword is another special work in Javascript.
 It's used inside of functions to return something back to the caller.
 In this case we return the sum of the 2 numbers passed in.
 The `return` keyword should only ever be used inside functions.

 ### Achievement Unlocked!